jcoenen/justmannband.com/showtimes.md

 King Veteran's Home

 ## December 2017
-December 2nd **Sorry, cancelled due to a lack of volunteers and workers for the event.**
+December 2nd
 **Spencer Lake Taste of Christmas**
-Waupaca, WI
+**Sorry, cancelled due to a lack of volunteers and workers for the event.**

 ## January 2018
 January 14th, 1-5